armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

  kubectl -n spinnaker-operator get pods
  ```

+The included manifest file is only for a very basic installation. {{< linkWithTitle "operator-config.md" >}} contains detailed manifest configuration options.

 ### Kustomize patches option

 This example assumes you installed the Operator in the `spinnaker-operator` namespace and want to deploy Spinnaker to the `spinnaker-operator` namespace.
 Consult the {{< linkWithTitle "operator-config.md" >}} guide if you installed the Operator in `cluster` mode and want to use a different namespace.

 You can find basic Kustomize patches in `/spinnaker-operator/deploy/spinnaker/kustomize`.
 You need to update the `version` and `persistentStorage` values in `config-patch.yml`.
+These included Kustomize patches are for a quick start only.
+See the {{< linkWithTitle "op-config-kustomize.md" >}} page for more information on using Kustomize patches.

 The following example uses an AWS S3 bucket.
 You can find configuration for other storage types in the [Persistent Storage]({{< ref "persistent-storage" >}}) reference.